How Do I Get A Project Started?

 Major renovations (unless funded from departmental funds) must be requested through the yearly Capital Project Request process.
 See your Vice Chancellor for further information, or read Capital Improvement Projects policy.
 Special Projects must also receive approval.

-*All forms should be sent to: Steve Martin at Facilities Management
+*All forms should be sent to: David Hatch at Facilities Management